efrecon/machinery/README.md

 all project files are brought up with the option `-d` to start their components in the background.

-Finally, a kay called `substitution` can be set to a boolean.
+Another optional key called `substitution` can be set to a boolean.
 When `true`, the YAML compose file will be substituted for local environment variables before being parsed by `docker-compose`.
 See [above](#docker-compose) for more information.

+Finally a key called `project` can be set and is a string.
+It will contain the name of the compose project and will replace the one that usually is extracted from the directory name.

 ## Giving it a quick test